 We conducted a series of online experiments.
-All participants were asked to go to the website of Rankr [19] to make a series of pairwise comparisons with or without knowing others people's preferences (Figure 1).
+All participants were asked to go to the website of Rankr (Luon et al., 2012) to make a series of pairwise comparisons with or without knowing other people's preferences (Figure 1).
 The pictures were collected from Google Images.
 We wanted to determine whether people reverse their choices by seeing others' preferences.

-Basic idea of the experiment
+Basic idea of the experiment.
 Participants were asked to provide their preferences between the same pair of items twice.
-The first time the participant encountered the pair, they made a choice without the knowledge of others' preferences.
-The second time the participant encountered the same pair, they made a choice with the knowledge of others' preferences.
-Social influence is measured as whether people switched their choices between the first time and second time they encountered the same pair.
+The first time the participant encountered the pair, he or she made a choice without the knowledge of others' preferences.
+The second time the participant encountered the same pair, he or she made a choice with the knowledge of others' preferences.
+Social influence was measured according to whether or not people switched their choices between the first time and second time they encountered the same pair.

 To manipulate the pressure to confirm people's own opinions, we changed the time between the two decisions.
 In the short interval condition, people first compared two pictures on their own and they were then immediately asked to make another choice with available information about others' preferences.
-When the memories were fresh, reversion leads to strong inconsistency and dissonance of other people's choices with their own previous ones (strong confirmation pressure).
-However, in the long interval condition, participants compared pairs of items in the beginning of the test followed by several distractor pairs and then followed again by the same pairs the participant had previously compared but with augmented information of others' preferences.
+When their memories were fresh, reversion led to strong inconsistency and dissonance with other people's choices (strong confirmation pressure).
+However, in the long interval condition, participants compared pairs of items in the beginning of the test followed by several distractor pairs.
+This was followed again by the same pairs that the participant had previously compared, but this time with augmented information about others' preferences.
 In this case, participants' memories of their previous choices decay, so the pressure to confirm their own opinions is less explicit.

 To manipulate the social pressure, we changed the number of opposing opinions that the participants saw when making the second decision.
-We selected four levels: the opposing opinions were twice, five times, ten times, or twenty times as many as the number of people who supported their opinions.
+We selected four levels: the opposing opinions were 2 times, 5 times, 10 times, or 20 times as many as the number of people who supported their opinions.